auth0/docs/login-widget.md

 ## Customizing the Login Widget for Database Connections

-When using a database connections, the **Login Widget** has support for account creation (sign-up) and password recovery:
+When using a database connections, the **Login Widget** has support for account creation (sign-up) and password changes:

 ### Customizing **sign-up** messages